a-renzini/pygwb/JOSS_submission/manuscript.md

 # Introduction

-A gravitational-wave background (GWB) is expected from the superposition of all gravitational waves (GWs) too faint to be detected individually, or by the incoherent overlap of a large number of signals in the same band.
-A GWB is primarily characterized by its spectral emission, usually parameterized by the GW fractional energy density spectrum $\Omega_{\rm GW}(f)$, which is the target for stochastic GW searches,
+A gravitational-wave background (GWB) is expected from the superposition of all gravitational waves (GWs) too faint to be detected individually, or by the incoherent overlap of a large number of signals in the same band [@AIReview].
+A GWB is primarily characterized by its spectral emission, usually parameterized by the GW fractional energy density spectrum $\Omega_{\rm GW}(f)$, which is the target for stochastic GW searches [@AllenRomano],

 $$
 \Omega_{\rm GW}(f) = \frac{1}{\rho_c}\frac{d\rho_{\rm GW}(f)}{d\ln f},
 $$

-where $d\rho_{\rm GW}$ is the energy density of GWs in the frequency band $f$ to $f + df$, and $\rho_c$ is the critical energy density in the Universe.
-The detection of a GWB will provide invaluable information about the evolution of the Universe and the population of GW sources within it.
+where $d\rho_{\rm GW}$ is the energy density of GWs in the frequency band $f$ to $f + df$, and $\rho_c$ is the critical energy density of the Universe.
+Different categories of GW sources may be identified by the unique spectral shape of their background emission; hence, the detection of a GWB will provide invaluable information about the evolution of the Universe and the population of GW sources within it.

-The detection and characterization of a GWB requires a community effort, justifying the need for an accessible and user-friendly open-source code.
+Due to the considerable amount of data to analyze, and the vast panorama of GWB models to test, the detection and characterization of a GWB requires a community effort, justifying the need for an accessible and user-friendly open-source code.

 # Summary